PUCRA/Phoenyx-I/docs/raspberry_pi_setup.md

    3. Rebuild the workspace.
    4. Run the test again.
    Repeat until the quadrant readings correctly match the physical orientation of the robot.

+   ⚠️ **Important – If you correct the rotation in software**

+   If you decide to compensate for the LIDAR rotation in software instead of physically rotating the sensor, you must also update the navigation node:
+   - Open: osr_control_challenge/osr_control_challenge/maze_navigation_real.py
+   - Modify line 92
+   - Set the correct angular offset value
 ---

 ➡️ Continue with the main project documentation to run Phoenyx I in simulation or on the real robot: